Charlie's Farm: Plot

-Friends Jason and Mick, nicknamed “Donkey”, plot a road trip to "Charlie's Farm" which is believed to be haunted.
-The two persuade Jason's girlfriend Natasha, to call her best friend Melanie to come with them, without informing them about the history of the site.
-After hours of driving, the group stop at a pub for food and directions to the farm.
-A pub patron, Old Blue, warns them not to continue resulting in a fight between Mick and another patron, who angrily changes his mind after the fight and gives them directions.
+Friends Jason and Mick plot a road trip to "Charlie's Farm", which is believed to be haunted.
+The two persuade Jason's girlfriend Natasha, to call her best friend Melanie to come with them.
+However, they do not inform them about the history of the site.
+After hours of driving, the group stop at a pub to eat and ask directions to the farm.
+A pub patron named Old Blue warns them not to continue, resulting in a fight between Mick and another patron.
+The patron angrily changes his mind after the fight and gives them directions.
 At a campfire, Melanie and Natasha confront the two and Mick eventually tells them the story of Charlie's Farm:

-In the 1980s, John Wilson and his wife Meredith are farmers, murderers and cannibals.
-The local townspeople, led by Blue, confront the couple over a slew of missing backpackers, which included Amber, whom the two had just murdered and eaten.
-After an argument, Blue shoots John dead while Meredith escapes with their mentally handicapped son Charlie.
-Meredith manages to hide Charlie before being caught, interrogated and beaten to death by the locals while Charlie watches.
-Charlie is never seen again, and is presumed dead.
+In the 1980s, John Wilson and his wife Meredith are farmers, murderers, and cannibals.
+The local townspeople, led by Blue, confront the couple over a slew of missing backpackers.
+This includes a girl named Amber, whom the two had just murdered and eaten.
+During the altercation, Blue shoots John dead while Meredith escapes with their mentally handicapped son Charlie.
+Meredith manages to hide Charlie before she is caught, interrogated, and beaten to death by the locals while Charlie watches.
+Charlie is never seen again and presumed dead.

 The next day, desperate to find the farm, Jason calls their boxer friend Tony Stewart for directions.
 Tony warns them to be careful at the Farm.
 Arriving at the gate to the property, they decide to walk to the farmhouse.
 Upon exploring the house, Melanie finds an old teddy bear of Charlie's and decides to keep it.
 In the middle of the night when the group are sleeping, Melanie awakens to see an enormous, hulking figure looming over them; the full-grown Charlie.
 Melanie dismisses it as a dream.

 Morning comes and two backpackers, Gordon and Alyssa, arrive at the farm for the same reason as the group.
-Later on the group decides to split up and explore the property.
+Later on, the group decides to split up and explore the property.
 Gordon and Alyssa come upon a barn which appears to be Charlie's base of operations.
-Charlie ambushes them and kills Gordon with an axe to the chest and Alyssa by crushing her head beneath a tractor wheel.
+Charlie then ambushes them and kills Gordon with an axe to the chest and Alyssa by crushing her head beneath a tractor wheel.
 Meanwhile, Mick and Melanie discover a lake and go skinny dipping.